Creating an L7 load balancer with DDoS protection using the management console or CLI

 , select Application Load Balancer. - In the left-hand panel, select

 Backend groups.
-Click Create backend group. - Enter Name of the backend group:
+Click Create backend group. - Enter the backend group Name:

 - Enter the backend Name:

-group. - Specify Port the backend VMs will use to receive incoming traffic from the load balancer:
+tg-ddosgroup. - Specify the Port the backend VMs will use to receive inbound traffic from the load balancer:

-- Specify Port the backend VMs will use to accept health check connections:
+- Specify the Port the backend VMs will use to accept health check connections:

-. - Specify Path the load balancer will access for health checks:
+80. - Specify the Path the load balancer will use for health checks:

 -